Diablo IV Guide: All Essential Terms, Phrases, Figures & Skills

 Aspect:

-Once the special effect in the orange text on a legendary item is what's called an aspect.
-Throughout the game, there are only two ways to find the legendary aspect.
+Once the special effect in the orange text on a legendary item is what's called an aspect, throughout the game, there are only two ways to find the legendary aspect.
 You either just find a legendary item, or you unlock it by completing specific dungeon engines for the first time.
 You can extract the effect from a legendary you find all now that the aspect is loose.
-This allows you to then imprint it onto any rare item to make it legendary note that aspects you've extracted from items are one-time use.
+This allows you to then imprint it onto any rare item to make it legendary.
+Note that aspects you've extracted from items are for one-time use.
 So once you've imprinted it into a rare item, the aspect is now used up, and you can't extract it.

 Codex of Power: